Animal Care Level 2

 This course includes a substantial amount of careers related learning designed to support progression to the suitable next step, this could include educational trips, employability skills sessions and employer encounters such as guest speakers.
 For 16-18 year old learners this will be delivered as a study programme which includes Maths & English where applicable.

-The qualification you will gain is a City & Guilds Level 2 Technical Certificate in Animal Care which is assessed by a formal written exam, a formal synoptic practical exam, written assignments and observation of practical competence.
+The qualification you will gain is a SEG Awards Level 2 Certificate in Practical Animal Care Skills (Animal Care and Welfare) which is assessed via a portfolio and observation of practical competence.
+Within the first six weeks you will undergo initial assessments which will determine your route on the course.

 Course Overview